yr5913/spring-beans/README.md

 # SpringBeans

-This project works on different techniques of creating Spring Beans and autowiring them.
+This project works on different techniques of creating Spring Beans and autowiring them and also working with Qualifier and Scope of the Beans.
 Please look through the commit history section below for changes in each iteration.
 Each iteration shows different types of creating beans and working with them